-Continue around Norris.
-When the asphalt path you're walking on forks, turn right onto the sidewalk and walk directly toward Norris.
-Follow the path until you reach Norris, and then turn left to walk up the ramp into Arts Circle.
-At the top of the ramp, you should be standing in between Pick-Staiger Concert Hall on your left and the Block Museum of Art on your right.
-(12) You are now standing in Arts Circle.
+You are now standing in Arts Circle.
 On your left is Pick-Staiger Concert Hall, which hosts performers and speakers throughout the year, and on your right is the Block Museum, our free art museum.
 The Block Museum is connected to the Wirtz Center for the Performing Arts and the Marshall Dance Center.
 These are some of the main buildings for the School of Communication.

 The School of Communication offers majors in Communication Studies and Human Communication Sciences but is also the main academic home for the arts on campus through its Theatre, Dance, Performance Studies, and Radio, Television, & Film (RTVF) departments.
 Academic pursuits represent one of the ways that students on campus can engage with the arts, but Northwestern also has an extremely active student art scene.

-There are over 80 student-run productions at Northwestern every year, ranging from theatre productions like 9 to 5 (2020), to a Burlesque show, Improv groups, and much more.
-Arts at Northwestern include the whole student body and all of our student-run performance organizations are open to all majors.
+Northwestern has a vibrant performance and art scene, with over 80 student-run productions every year, ranging from theatre performance like The Dolphin Show's production of Matilda (2023) to burlesque shows, dance performances, comedy nights and much more.
+These performance opportunities are available to students across majors and schools at Northwestern!